 - Welding Inspector

-The college offers both a certificate and associate in applied science degree in Welding Technology.
-Both provide students with the basic skills needed to obtain employment in an industrial setting where welding is part of maintenance or fabrication operations.
-Southeastern's program places special emphasis on lab activities that help students hone their technical skills.
-The certificate program at Southeastern can be completed in two semesters, while the AAS degree can be completed in two years or four semesters.
+The college offers both a one-year certificate and a two-year Associate in Applied Science degree in Welding Technology.
+Both provide you with the basic skills needed to obtain employment in an industrial setting where welding is part of maintenance or fabrication operations.
+Southeastern’s program places special emphasis on lab activities that help you hone your technical skills.

 Students enrolled in the Welding Technology program are required to supply the following welding equipment: helmet, goggles, clothing, shoes, gloves, and standard safety glasses.
 These items protect students from harmful rays, sparks, and hot metal fragments.

 Program Learning Outcomes

 Goal 1: By utilizing qualified faculty that work in local industry, and maintaining state of the art equipment and laboratory facilities and using a curriculum that is aligned with the technology that is currently used in today’s industry, we prepare our students to obtain meaningful employment as welding professionals that are locally and nationally recognized.

 Goal 2: To prepare students that are sought after by competitive employers in heavy construction, fabrication, and repair within the welding industry.

 Goal 3: To prepare students to pass the American Welding Society Welder Performance Qualification Test and become certified welders.

 Goal 4: To prepare students to apply all welding principles and traits of professional work ethics in any work environment.

 Goal 5: To prepare students to continue education as well as to grow and adapt to changes in the workplace.